ArdanaLabs/Ardana-dApps/README.md

-# Cardano App Template (CAT)
+# Ardana dApps

-A template for starting an application on Cardano.
+A repository to house Ardana projects and common dependencies.

 ## Using the Nix Binary Cache via Cachix